macocu/LanguageModels/README.md

 Of course, fill in your own project name and experiment name.
 It's **important** that you specified the correct zone above, because the TPU is only free for certain zones (see the email of TRC).
 So europe-west4-a might not be the right one for you.

-Create a new VM.
+Now we have to create a new VM.
+You will have to pay for this, even if the TPU time is free.
 Make sure to get enough memory with all these large data sets and models.
 For me, 600GB seems to have been enough, but it also depends on how many models you plan on saving (and their size).
 With 1TB you can hardly go wrong.

 If you need to get more disk memory after the VM is created, follow the steps [here](https://stackoverflow.com/questions/22381686/how-can-size-of-the-root-disk-in-google-compute-engine-be-increased).
-The cores speed up tokenizing/chunking quite a bit (be sure to specify the number of processes in ``src/train.sh`` later), but you only need to do that once.
+The cores speed up tokenizing/chunking quite a bit (be sure to specify the number of processes in ``src/train_lm.sh`` later), but you only need to do that once.
 In terms of training time it's also a bit faster to use more cores.
 The number of cores you use scale linearly in [price](https://cloud.google.com/compute/all-pricing).
 I needed at least 16 to load the XLM-R-large model.

 ```
 gcloud compute instances create $EXP_NAME --machine-type=n1-standard-16 --image-family=torch-xla --image-project=ml-images --boot-disk-size=1000GB --scopes=https://www.googleapis.com/auth/cloud-platform